 With an analysis of future business trends, it is agreed that leadership competencies that are most important to the future of businesses and organizations include:

 - Efficacy at network building

 - Developing teams and talent

 It is important to create these competency models to reflect the future business strategies and goals that are of value to shareholders, customers, and investors to be able to create a successful leadership brand.
-Research has determined that when investors have the confidence in the leadership in an organization, the price per share of the company will be affected positively.
-This creation of a leadership brand through the implementation of leadership competencies will not only show a benefit to the company through increased price share, but also will give them an advantage in the marketplace against their competition.
+Research has determined that when investors have the confidence in the leadership of an organization, the price per share of the company will be affected positively.
+This creation of a leadership brand through the implementation of leadership competencies will not only show a benefit to the company through increased share price, but also will give them an advantage in the marketplace against their competition.

 Leadership Skills Strataplex: What Are the Leadership Skill Requirements Across Company Levels?

 The various leadership skills are broadly divided into four primary categories: interpersonal, cognitive, strategic, and business.
 How these four varying skill categories are based on the levels of organization in a company is referred to as the "strataplex" model.

 The higher the level of management in an organization, the greater the number of leadership skills required.
 Out of these four leadership skills, cognitive ability was listed as being the most important.
 It is cognitive skills that is thought to be the foundation of leadership, as it involves acquiring new knowledge and information to apply to problem-solving procedures that can benefit the organization.